German plurals: Mastering the rules and exceptions

 - -er

-So, how do we decide which ending to choose?
+So how do we decide which ending to choose?
 This is where the rules come in.
-For starters, let’s focus on two general rules: gender rules and suffix rules.
+Let's start with two general rules: gender rules and suffix rules.

 Gender rules